 In addition, this is a lot to hang on one verse of the Bible.
-In this short exchange with the Sanhedrin, they couldn’t have known if Peter was actually illiterate because he never tries to read anything.
-If Peter was truly ignorant and illiterate, then why isn’t this mentioned anywhere else?
+In this short exchange with the Sanhedrin, they couldn’t have known if Peter was actually illiterate because he never tries to read anything!
+Finally, if Peter was truly illiterate, then why isn’t this mentioned anywhere else?

 Second, thirty years transpire between Acts 4:13 and 1 Peter.
 By modern standards, this would be enough time to get three PhD’s.
 Consider Peter’s role in the early church during this time.
 Peter was one of the central leaders in the early church, and he was expected to debate and teach publicly throughout the ancient world (Acts 2:14ff; 3:12ff).
 Is it not possible that Peter gained a better education in this three decade gap of time?
 Maybe this is even why he waited so long to write a letter.
 It’s possible that he didn’t feel competent in writing until he had become better educated toward the end of his life.
 Furthermore, D.A.
 Carson writes, “Rabbi Akiba was apparently unlettered until the age of forty, and then became one of the greatest rabbis of his generation; it would not be surprising if some of the leaders of the church, decades after its founding, had devoted themselves to some serious study.”